20% discount for founders on many SME insurance products

 • Accident insurance: work absences are covered with this as a result of accident.
 The Swiss Federal Accident Insurance Act distinguishes between two types of accident insurance:

-• Occupational accident (OA): this is compulsory for all employees.
+• Occupational accident (OA): this is compulsory for employees.
 Company founders can insure themselves privately through their health insurer or through their company.

 • Non-occupational accident (NOA): this is compulsory for staff who work eight hours a week or more.
 Company owners can insure themselves privately through their health insurer or through their company.

 • Self-employed persons without any employees do not have to take out accident insurance, but they can include daily accident benefits in their daily sickness benefits insurance or elect to be subject to AIA.
 A self-employed person who becomes ill or is involved in an accident is often no longer able to generate the accustomed income.
-In such cases, having accident and daily sickness benefits insurance for self-employed persons will help to close the gap.
+In such cases, accident and daily sickness benefits insurance for self-employed persons helps to close the gap.

 • Things can get more complicated when it comes to disability.
 You can either take out additional private cover or increase the benefits covered by your company’s pension fund.